Detection Idiom¶

 using is_copy_assignable = Kokkos::is_detected<copy_assign_t, T>;

-If we also wanted to check that the return type of the copy assignment is T&
+If we also wanted to check that the return type of the copy assignment is T&, we would use:

 template<class T>